wp-sms/wp-sms/readme.txt

 = How to get the Pro Pack updates? =
 If you've already the pro pack version, you have to enter your license key in the setting page to get the updates.

-Anyway the plugin support registering the license key through `wp-config.php`
+Anyway the plugin supports registering the license key through `wp-config.php`

 	define('WP_SMS_LICENSE', 'your-license-key');